gralco/mojo-ide/README.md

-Version 0.0.2 Pre-Alpha
+Version 0.0.3 Pre-Alpha

-This is the second release of the Mojo IDE!
+This is the third release of the Mojo IDE!
 It is intended as a preview and will likely contain many bugs.
 Since this is such an early build it also lacks many of the features that will be introduced in later versions.
 Some planned features include, real-time error checking, search/replace, templates (auto-fill), auto-complete, warnings for common mistakes, and extra awesome.

-The IDE features right now include, Verilog syntax highlighting, Verilog auto-indent full code fix-indent (ctrl+shift+f), basic project creation/manipulation, integration with PlanAhead for building your project, integration with the Mojo Loader to load the generated bin file.
+The IDE features right now include, Verilog syntax highlighting, Verilog syntax error checking, Verilog auto-indent full code fix-indent (ctrl+shift+f), basic project creation/manipulation, integration with PlanAhead for building your project, integration with the Mojo Loader to load the generated bin file.

-In this release the system that parses the code was migrated to use ANTLR 4.2.
-This provides a much more robust way to parse the code and will allow for better features in the future.
+Change log:
+    Added syntax error underline and tooltips.

+    Revered new line tabs to just copy the number of tabs from the previous line (temporary fix for undo bug).

 Major known bugs:
-    undo/redo is currently crippled.
-It works for basic things, but fails if you create new lines.
+    undo/redo is known to crash when undoing/redoing very quickly.

-    entering a new line has noticable lag.
+    Entering a new line does not indent properly.

     No way to disable verification/load directly to the FPGA